FidexEtRatio/RandomNumber/README.md

 - Images of the Sun captured by SOHO in different spectral filters
 - Radio channel data from different radios around the world
 ## Security
 The data used for testing can be found in `./Results/data.bin`.
-Additionally, in the same directory a report file produces by the NIST test suite can be found under the name `report.txt`.
+Additionally, in the same directory a report file produced by the NIST test suite can be found under the name `report.txt`.

 Different pictures of statistical results and a histogram can be found in the formerly mentioned directory.
 ## Setup